-Beyond the many awards and positive reviews, as you walk through Vancouver, you just sense the local appreciation for great dining.
-You’ll see it in the line-ups for food trucks and brunch spots.
-You’ll smell it in the streets, lined with kitchens wafting beautiful aromas.
-You’ll feel it in the way locals talk about their favorite haunts and chefs.
+Vancouver is a gastronomic escapade and you’ll sense the local appreciation for great dining as you wander the city streets.
+See it in the line-ups for food trucks and brunch spots.
+Smell it in the streets, lined with kitchens wafting beautiful aromas.
+Feel it in the way locals talk about their favourite haunts and chefs.
 And, of course, you’ll taste it in each and every bite.

-As a city on the Pacific Coast, you know seafood is going to be a huge part of local dining.
-From salmon to sea urchins, the seafood you get in Vancouver is going to be fresh, because it was probably caught in local waters not too long before it hit your table.
+As a city on the Pacific Coast, you know seafood is going to be a huge part of local dining in Vancouver.
+From salmon to sea urchins, the seafood served for dinner is bound to be fresh, because it was probably caught in local waters not too long before it hit your table.
 A great example of this is the Spot Prawn Festival, a decade-old celebration of this prized seafood item, which is harvested locally for only six to eight weeks each spring and eaten raw and cooked in a myriad of delicious ways.

 When it comes to enjoying local dining, food trucks present a quick and accessible option.
 More than 100 trucks have created a food truck scene that is unrivaled in Canada.
 Whether you want to enjoy fresh, cold-pressed juices, fantastic fish tacos, or delicious pork buns, use the Street Food App to find the trucks that are close to you.